 Koshma is one of the most ancient types of carpets, known since time immemorial.
 It is made from camel and sheep wool, and can be either simple, without patterns, used to cover yurts, or ornamented, designed to decorate a home.
-The production of the latter variety is widespread in Khorezm, Karakalpakstan, Surkhandarya and Fergana valley.
-Surkhandarya The region is also famous for making rugs using the technique of "gajari" and " terma ".
+The production of the latter variety is widespread in Khorezm, Karakalpakstan, Surkhandarya and the Ferghana Valley.
+The Surkhandarya region is also famous for making rugs using the "gajari" and "terma" techniques.
 Their distinctive features include a two-tone base with a geometric pattern applied to it.
-And, finally, rugs made in the " arabi " technique are known with their clear, catchy pattern of contrasting light spots.
+And, finally, rugs made in the "arabi" technique are known with their clear, catchy pattern of contrasting light spots.